Shurat HaDin: Coca-cola threat (2015)

 In 2015 Shurat HaDin called on Coca-Cola to drop its Palestinian franchise because its head, Zahi Khouri, was endorsing the BDS movement.
 It advised Coca-Cola not to associate with any entity advocating for boycotts of Israel.
 Shurat HaDin warned that legal action could be taken to "ensure that The Coca-Cola Company is not engaged in instituting, promoting or inciting boycotts."

 United Electrical, Radio and Machine Workers of America (2015)

 In August 2015 United Electrical, Radio and Machine Workers of America became the first national trade union in the U.S. to endorse the BDS movement.
 Consequently, Shurat HaDin and David Abrams of the Zionist Advocacy Center filed an unfair labor practices against the union.
 Shurat HaDin argued that it violated "American labor law for the union to encourage its members to cease doing business with Israelis and Israeli companies."
 The National Labor Relations Board dismissed the complaint.

-Palestinian Authority lawsuit (2015)

-Shurat HaDin is preparing to take the Palestinian Authority (PA) to the International Criminal Court (ICC).
-In the event that the Palestinian Authority is accepted into the ICC, it will enable the PA to become susceptible to lawsuits.
-Shurat HaDin is preparing in advance by collecting thousands of testimonies from Israeli victims of Palestinian attacks.